Ramneek82810/Traffic-Sign-AI/README.md

 ## ✨ Features 🌟

--Recognizes 43 different types of traffic signs 🚦.
+- Recognizes 43 different types of traffic signs 🚦.

 -Implements a robust CNN architecture 🏗️ for high accuracy.